Intensive driving lessons in Birmingham

 No deposit to pay before we meet

-There’s no need to risk paying ahead before you have even met your instructor.
+There’s no need to risk paying ahead before you have even met me.
 In fact I won’t take any payment off anyone until I’ve met them.
 Come and meet me first, talk to me, see if you like my school and discuss your course.
-There’s no hard sell in the car; I’ll make a plan of a possible course with you at the end of the first lesson for you to go home and think about.
+There’s no hard sell in the car; I’ll email you a possible course after the first lesson for you to think about.

 How my intensive driving lessons are structured